-Abstract: This proceeding seeks comment on proposals to establish a unified, streamlined process for the intake and resolution of informal complaints filed by consumers in order to promote maximum compliance with the requirements of the Communications Act of 1934, as amended, (the Act) and our implementing rules and orders.
+oceeding seeks osals to establish a ed process for the tion of informal complaints filed by consumers in order to promote maximum compliance with the requirements of the Communications Act of 1934, as amended. (the Act) and our implementing rules and orders.